cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 ![image-20220216112858283](media/image-20220216112858283.png)

 A few common registry namespaces are preloaded within Harbor.
 If your solution requires additional registry namespaces, or projects, you can create them by by clicking on the `NEW PROJECT` button.
-Please consult the [Harbor documentation](https://goharbor.io/docs/2.3.0/) for additional information and instructions.
+Consult the [Harbor documentation](https://goharbor.io/docs/2.3.0/) for additional information and instructions.

 ## 3. Gitea Repository